 Used in conjunction with the -l option to list the privileges for user instead of for the invoking user.
 The security policy may restrict listing other users' privileges.
-When using the sudoers policy, only root or a user with the ability to run any command as either root or the specified user on the current host may use this option.
+The sudoers policy only allows root or a user with the ALL privilege on the current host to use this option.